Immigration policy of the first Trump administration: First presidency (2017–2021)

+Venezuela, North Korea and Myanmar are the only non Muslim nations in the list.

+Second presidency (2025–2029)

 Syrian refugees

-Trump has on several occasions expressed opposition to allowing Syrian refugees into the U.S.—saying they could be the "ultimate Trojan horse"—and has proposed deporting back to Syria refugees settled in the U.S. By September 2015, Trump had expressed support for taking in some Syrian refugees and praised Germany's decision to take in Syrian refugees.
+Trump has on several occasions expressed opposition to allowing Syrian refugees into the U.S. – saying they could be the "ultimate Trojan horse" – and has proposed deporting back to Syria refugees settled in the U.S. By September 2015, Trump had expressed support for taking in some Syrian refugees and praised Germany's decision to take in Syrian refugees.

 On a number of occasions in 2015, Trump asserted that "If you're from Syria and you're a Christian, you cannot come into this country, and they're the ones that are being decimated.
 If you are Islamic ... it's hard to believe, you can come in so easily."
 PolitiFact rated Trump's claim as "false" and found it to be "wrong on its face", citing the fact that 3 percent of the refugees from Syria have been Christian (although they represent 10 percent of the Syrian population) and finding that the U.S. government is not discriminating against Christians as a matter of official policy.